Sound Horizon Independent Constraints on Early Dark Energy: The Role of Supernova Data: Conclusions

-Unlike \lcdm, we found that the EDE phenomenology is largely unconstrained by the ACT and \planck\ CMB lensing, BBN, and supernova data, and importantly these unconstrained parameters allow for large increases in $H_0$ that can achieve $H_0$ values in agreement with the SH0ES measurement.
-We conclude that current ACT and \planck\ CMB lensing, BBN, and supernova data are not sufficient to rule out the possibility of a miscalibration of the size of the sound horizon on their own.
 Based on these results, we explored the constraining power of combining these data with primary CMB anisotropy and BAO measurements.
+The inclusion of CMB + BAO data restricts the allowed parameter space for EDE, which is important in determining whether EDE can optimally fit the sound-horizon-independent data even with less model freedom.
 We did this by taking \lcdm\ and EDE MCMCs constrained by ACT + \planck\ TT650TEEE + BAO and importance sampled them with the CMB lensing, BBN, and supernova data sets.
 We found that EDE is preferred by these combined data sets at approximately $2\sigma$ over \lcdm\ in both the cases where Pantheon or Pantheon+ is used, though the preference is weaker for Pantheon+.
 We found that most of this improvement comes from the improvement to the fit to primary CMB anisotropy measurements, which tends to increase as $H_0$ increases.
 In contrast, we found the fit to the various CMB lensing and supernova data is equivalent or worse for EDE compared to \lcdm, and tends to worsen as $H_0$ increases.

 For the CMB lensing and supernova data explored in this work, we tested whether the worsening of the fit to these data was statistically significant given a prior set by the constraint from the primary CMB anisotropy and BAO data.
 We found that while the EDE model fits these data sets worse than \lcdm\ when restricted to the allowed parameter space by ACT + \planck\ TT650TEEE + BAO measurements, the fit to the data is still consistent to within 1$\sigma$ of being a random statistical fluctuation.
-We conclude that the ACT + \planck\ CMB lensing and the supernova data explored in this work are not sufficient to rule out the EDE model.
+We conclude from these tests that EDE is still allowed by these data.
+Moreover, we conclude that assuming the late universe phenomenology is close to \lcdm, constraints from uncalibrated supernova will play an important role in constraining EDE as high preferred values of $\Omega_m$ reduce the allowed EDE parameter space with $H_0$ values above 70 \kmsmpc.

 We caution that these results do not imply that EDE is the correct cosmological model or that there must be a miscalibration of the size of the sound horizon.
 While EDE does fit the ACT + \planck\ TT650TEEE + BAO better than \lcdm, it fits the CMB lensing and Pantheon+ data worse than \lcdm.
 While this worsening of the fit was found not to be statistically significant, EDE has been shown to generally fit LSS data worse than \lcdm.
 Moreover, the preference for EDE over \lcdm\ when fitting the ACT + \planck\ TT650TEEE + BAO data may result from noisier measurements that may go away with future CMB data.
 Finally, there is still no preference within a Bayesian perspective for EDE when \planck\ TT $\ell > 650$ data are also included.
 All of these problems suggest that EDE, in its simplest form, is not likely to be the next concordance model of cosmology.